About Joining the Library

 What if I lose a book?

 You cannot use your library card while you have a lost item on it.
-When items are three weeks overdue, the library will send out a final reminder letter, with the cost of the items plus overdue fines as at that date.
-If you pay for the books and then find them, an administration charge may come out of your refund.
+When items are four weeks overdue, the library will send out a final reminder letter, with the cost of the items plus overdue fines and administration/processing fees as at that date.
+If you pay for the books and then find them, the overdue fines and administration/processing fees are not included in any refunds.

 What do you do about vandalism and stealing?